danseid/ngx-signal-flow/README.md

 📦 Installation

-To install ngx-signal-store, run the following command in your Angular project:
+To install ngx-signal-flow, run the following command in your Angular project:

 🚀 Getting Started

-Here’s a quick guide to get you started with ngx-signal-store:
+Here’s a quick guide to get you started with ngx-signal-flow:

 📜 License